EYBlockchain/starlight/doc/WRITEUP.md

 contract WierdEscrow {
   secret mapping(address => uint) balances;
   secret mapping(address => uint) creditRatings;
-  mapping(address => uint) // I can't think of a nice function, but a public mapping might be a nice additional thing to illustrate (showing that no corresponding ownerPK or msgPK is needed in this case) address admin;
+  address admin;

   function transfer(secret uint value, secret address recipient) {